 I first met Tommy in September 1992 in Atlanta at the Dodgers’ team hotel when I was 14 years old.
 My parents had taken me and a friend (shout out Nathan Staggs!) down for a weekend series between these two N.L.
 West rivals.
 I had just recently become a Dodgers fan the previous year, but I needed no introduction to Tommy Lasorda.
-I remember meeting him, being in awe, asking for his autograph on a ball with about 19 other guys already scribbled on it and getting a single picture snapped on an old 35mm camera that we developed two weeks later at Wal-mart.
+I remember meeting him, being in awe, asking for his autograph on a ball with several other guys already scribbled on it and getting a single picture snapped on an old 35mm camera that we developed two weeks later at Wal-mart.
 Tommy was pleasant, cordial and jovial.
 He was Tommy.

 Fast forward 15 years to 2007 and I’m at Dodgertown in Vero Beach.
-I was now twice as the first time I met Tommy, and I found myself on a mission that week of spring training to find him.
+I was now twice as old as the first time I met him, and I found myself on a mission that week of spring training to find him.
 In the hot Florida sun, here I was meandering baseball heaven searching for an older guy in his pearly white Dodger uniform wearing #2, most likely sitting on a golf cart.
 At this point in my collecting memorabilia career, my fascination with getting Sports Illustrateds signed in person had become my number one priority.
 Tommy was on the cover of a March 1977 Sports Illustrated, which was his first spring training at the helm.
 I carried that magazine around with me on those backfields in ‘07, but was never successful in getting his John Hancock, though I did see him a few times in the distance sitting on his golf cart enjoying the shade.

 I carried that ‘77 Sports Illustrated around with me on many trips over the ensuing five years both near and far – Los Angeles, Atlanta, Cincinnati, St. Louis.
 I never once saw him.

 In December 2012 Nashville hosted the MLB Winter Meetings at the Gaylord Opryland Hotel.
 For a few days, Music City was the epicenter of the baseball universe.
 Prior to the Winter Meetings I got word that Tommy was coming to town early to visit the Goodlettsville Little League team for a team fundraiser.
 Thank you Joey Seals!
 True to Tommy fashion, it was a spaghetti supper!
 (Insert all memories from his 80’s commercials here.)
 The previous summer these 12 year old boys played in the Little League World Series in Williamsport, PA and had captured the attention of all Tennesseans.
 Patrick Cameron and I went to the community center that night not knowing what to expect.
 We arrived, gladly paid our ten bucks to eat a plate of spaghetti and there he was – the great Tommy Lasorda just sitting at a table, chatting it up with anyone who wanted a picture or autograph.
 It had been 20 years since I last talked with him.
-Although I vividly recalled our historical encounter in ‘92, I knew he might not remember those 45 seconds, nor would he recognize me with my now receding hairline.
+Although I vividly recalled our encounter in ‘92, I knew he might not remember those 45 seconds, nor would he recognize me with my now receding hairline.
 (Actually it had completely receded.)
 I was elated when I shook his hand, acted like a kid as I told him what a big fan I was and then laid down my well traveled 1977 Sports Illustrated for him to sign.
 Seeing that Tommy was once a Brooklyn Dodger southpaw, I requested that he sign it “To Brooklyn.”
 My reasoning in asking for the personal inscription was two-fold.
 One, he played for Brooklyn.
-Two, I figured one day I could pass it down to our daughter.
-(Yes, we named our first born Brooklyn.
-That’s another story still waiting to be written.)
+Two, I figured one day I could pass it down to our daughter Brooklyn.

 As if the hotel encounter in ‘92, seeing him off in the distance in Vero Beach in ‘07 or sharing a few noodles with him that night weren’t enough, the future held even more.

-Here is how the eventual lunch with Tommy Lasorda transpired.
-There’s always a story behind the story right?
+Here is how the eventual lunch with Tommy Lasorda transpired, the story behind the story.
 During the spaghetti supper, I networked a connection with a local friend of Tommy’s.
 She was holding up the wall off to the side, all by herself.
 I sensed she was involved in getting Tommy here and wanted to know the story.
 Having never met a stranger, I introduced myself and welcomed her to the party that wasn’t mine.
 Ironically enough she knew my brother Jason as they both work in real estate.
 We exchanged information and said we would keep in touch, expecting nothing more than just another addition to my outdated stack of business cards.
 True to her word, seven months later, she alerted my brother that Tommy was coming to town in a few days and asked if we would want to join him for lunch.
 Upon our arrival at Johnny A’s restaurant on Music Valley Drive, we were still not sure what to expect.
 We didn’t know whether there would be 100 people there waiting on him, 50 people, 10 people – we had zero clue.
 Jason and I helped them unlock the doors as we were the first to arrive and wanted to get a good seat.
 A few minutes later Tommy walked in with his Dodgers traveling companion, shook our hands and sat down right in front of us.
 You see, we knew we had been invited to this lunch, yet little did we know that this lunch was solely for us.
 Seeing that the entire restaurant was remaining virtually empty, we began realizing that no one else was going to be joining us.
 At that point we settled into our seats as it was evident this was turning out to be a private lunch with Tommy Lasorda.

 The stage was ours, there was no clock ticking and there were no limits to our conversation.
 It was a personal Q&A with a man who managed my Dodgers for 20 years (1976-1996), led them to two World Series titles in ‘81 and ‘88, won 1,599 games, was inducted into the Baseball Hall of Fame in ‘97, led the 2000 Olympic team to the gold medal in Sydney and has been one of the games greatest ambassadors for decades.
 I was star struck.